svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 Our model has an accuracy of 69.02 %, and in both cases, it has classified input images to their correct class.
 But it may not always be true.
 You can take a sample image and check the model prediction on the best-trained model.

-To sum up, the part 1 and part 2 posts about implementing Convolutional Neural Networks with PyTorch for image classification have covered essential aspects, from CNN architecture to practical PyTorch application, offering a concise guide for building powerful image classification models.
+To sum up, the ["previous"](https://svgurlahosur.github.io/posts/2023/04/convolutional-neuarl-network/) and current posts illustrate about implementing Convolutional Neural Networks with PyTorch for image classification have covered essential aspects, from CNN architecture to practical PyTorch application, offering a concise guide for building powerful image classification models.

 # 10. References: